Published 15th Jun. 2023

 It’s a tall ask, trying to encapsulate the scenery, sounds and style of the United States in some 300 pages.
 But thousands of authors regularly rise to the challenge, penning novels about the 1930s dustbowl through the eyes of penniless Oklahoman farmers and little women navigating womanhood in the heart of Massachusetts.
-Others prefer to chronicle their own travels across the country’s fifty states (here’s looking at you AA Gill), which may come in handy if you’re planning your own USA road trip.
+Others prefer to chronicle their own USA trips across the country’s fifty states (here’s looking at you AA Gill), which may come in handy if you’re planning your own USA road trip.
 Whether you’re planning on cruising along Florida’s Overseas Highway to Key West or pounding New York City’s pavements on a long weekend, there’s something for everyone in our list of best books to read before travelling to the USA.

 1